Kagoks/WinDiffer/README.md

 Then, allows you to see the difference between two snapshop.

 Useful to quickly see what a program is doing when you install it !
-Take snapshot before installation and after the isntallation and see the result !
+Take snapshot before installation and after the installation and see the result !